home / mcp / talk to figma mcp server

 set_default_connector

-Set the default FigJam connector style for creating visual connections.
+Set the default FigJam connector style for future connections.

 create_connections

-Create FigJam connector lines between nodes based on prototype flows or custom mappings.
+Create FigJam connector lines between nodes based on prototype flows or mappings.

 create_rectangle